paketo-buildpacks/rfcs/text/0000-bionic-eos.md

 ### Documentation
 1. Ensure all documentation (and samples) replaces all references to Bionic with Jammy (22.04).
 1. Write a blog post to announce this end of support.
+1. Add documentation around migrating.
+This would be both general (i.e. check default builders) and language-specific (e.g. builders might be present in existing Spring Boot configuration).

 We will leave it up to the relevant maintainers (stacks, builders, language-families, content) to decide on a suitable timeline for completion of the above items.
 For example, language family maintainers may wish to continue building and including Bionic dependencies even after the Bionic stacks/builders are removed if they believe it provides value to their consumers.
 This RFC will not be fully implemented until all the above points are addressed, though.